 The value of a commodity is related to its condition and supply.
 While the values of these coins are partially dependant on the price of gold, common dated investment-grade coins offer an advantage over bullion because of their rarity.
 An ounce of gold bullion has no advantage over the millions of other ounces of gold in the world.
 However, coins with history and rarity can have a significantly higher value during times of high demand.
 There have been many times in history where investment-grade coins have outperformed bullion, making investment-grade coins an important part of a diversified portfolio.

-All of the coins listed here have had their condition certified by either NGC or PCGS, the two most reliable and trusted coin certification labels.
-Contact us for a more personalized counseling on which coins are most likely to gain in value and which coins are most likely to meet your individual portfolio goals.
+All coins MS61 or higher have been certified by either NGC or PCGS.
+In our opinion the two most reliable and trusted independent coin certification companies.
+Contact us for a more personalized counseling regarding which coin sets are most likely to meet your individual portfolio goals.